Summer College History

 In addition, many graduates have gone on to pursue careers in their Summer College fields.
 Physician Dena Seifer Friedman, who studied biochemistry at Cornell as a high school student in 1973, says, “Summer College was my introduction to Cornell, and I fell in love with the place and ended up entering the class of 1978.
 I loved the class I took, and it eventually played a role in my decision to become a doctor.”

-As Cornell President David Skorton has said, CUSC “is an unparalleled opportunity to discover not only what makes Cornell one of the world’s greatest universities, but also why Summer College graduates say their time here gave them the best foundation they could imagine for succeeding in college and, later, in their careers.”
+As former Cornell President David Skorton has said, CUSC “is an unparalleled opportunity to discover not only what makes Cornell one of the world’s greatest universities, but also why Summer College graduates say their time here gave them the best foundation they could imagine for succeeding in college and, later, in their careers.”

 Dr. Friedman, who also sent her two daughters to Summer College and Cornell, agrees. “(They) majored in the fields they had first been exposed to at Summer College.
 The program has played an important role in our family, and I hope it will be there for the next generation!”